 Next up on our titanic list is the god of sunlight himself, Hyperion.

-Husband to his sister Thea and father to the sun god Helios, the moon goddess Selene, and the goddess of dawn Eos, Hyperion is interestingly enough unmentioned in the accounts of the Titanomachy.
+Husband to his sister Thea and father to the sun god, Helios, the moon goddess Selene, and the goddess of dawn Eos, Hyperion is interestingly enough unmentioned in the accounts of the Titanomachy.
 Whether or not he participated on either side or remained neutral is unknown.

-That being said, he was another one of the Pillars of the Heavens and although it is not clearly stated as which he has domain over, many scholars speculate that he had control over the East: a belief largely influenced by his daughter being the dawn sky.
+That being said, he was another one of the Pillars of the Heavens and although it is not clearly stated as to which he has domain over, many scholars speculate that he had control over the East: a belief largely influenced by his daughter being the dawn sky.
 His support of a Pillar is enough evidence to theorize that Hyperion followed the trend of the others siding with Cronus during the Titanomachy.
 This hypothetical imprisonment would be the reason why the younger Apollo took the helm of being the god of sunlight.

-Iapetus is the Titan god of the mortal life-cycle and, possibly, craftsmanship.
+Iapetus is the Titan god of the mortal life cycle and, possibly, craftsmanship.
 Supporting the Western Heavens, Iapetus was the husband of the Oceanid Clymene and the father of Titans Atlas, Prometheus, Epimetheus, Menoetius, and Anchiale.

 The influence Iapetus held over mortality and craft is reflected in the faults of his children, who themselves – at least Prometheus and Epimetheus – were thought to have had a hand in creating mankind.
 Both Titans are craftsmen themselves, and although they are full of affection, each is entirely too cunning or entirely too foolish for their own good.

 For example, Prometheus, in all his guile, gave mankind sacred fire, and Epimetheus willingly married Pandora known for Pandora’s box after being specifically warned not to.